sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_overview.md

 Differences include:

-- The Soft Power Switch Mk2 works up to 5.5V only (the Mk1 is good up to 12V).
+- The Soft Power Switch - JST 2mm works up to 5.5V only (the Mk1 is good up to 12V).
 - For Mk2, driving the fast OFF pin HIGH by the system will force fast power off via software.
 However for Mk1, the fast OFF pin was driven low.
 - Slightly bigger PCB: 1.0"x1.0" sized breakout (the Mk1 was 0.8"x1.0").